robric/k8s-svc-and-lb-testing/README.md

                  [mpqemubr0]
                  10.65.94.1/24
 ```
-On the host where VM are executed, execute the following script:
+This should be there after deployment, but in case this has been lost (reboot), you may execute the following script:
 ```
 curl -sSL https://raw.githubusercontent.com/robric/multipass-3-node-k8s/main/source/external-net.sh | sh
 ```